 I think everybody has of those travel moments that you will never forget.
-Maybe that is because it was the first time on a that place but anyway for me those moments are at the moment (in 2011) ....
+Maybe that is because it was the first time on a that place but anyway for me those moments are the following.

 TukTuk, Samosir Island, Sumatra, Indonesia in 1985

 It was my first holiday outside Europe.
 I was sitting on a hill overlooking lake Toba while listing to music on my Walkman.
 It must have been that "huge" feeling of feeling home so far away from home.
 The scenery was so beautiful and peaceful!
 The memories of TukTuk in 1985 are being underlined when I came back at TukTuk about 12 years later and I did almost not recognize it but when again sitting on that hill nothing had changed.
 Well almost nothing.

 It was almost as far as I could get away from my home country and a bit difficult to get there but yet so much Dutch history.
 Friendly people living at a small village at an amazing part of the world.
 We stayed much longer as planned and enjoyed fresh fish from the crystal clear sea everyday.
 Maybe good I did never return there?

 At a beach of Hong Kong in 1998.